rdd13r/rdd13r/README.md

 #  🌟 Greetings, Adventurer!

-My friends know me as [R!dd13r](https://rdd13r.github.io/ "R!dd13r - <rdd13r>"), let me clear the fiddle,
+My friends say I'm [R!dd13r](https://rdd13r.github.io/ "R!dd13r - <rdd13r>"), let me clear the fiddle,
-A digital artisan, unraveled, yet opposite to brittle.
+A digital artisan, agent of chaos, yet mind-strong not brittle.
-Crafting disruptive software, nurturing minds, in code I wade,
+Crafting market shakers, nurturing minds, in code I wade,
-Among a race of my silent visionary makers,
+Among my silent race of visionary makers,
   for the life and not for the takers,
   in shadows our LOLs we parade.

 <details>
 <summary>A Shadow-whispered Tale...</summary>